 If you want to travel abroad, and plan on taking your baby or child with you, then you will need to ensure their passports are prepared.
 Babies and children need to hold their own passports and passport photos, which are only valid for 5 (years) – half the duration of an adult passport.
-Additionally, a child or baby passport photo carries rules unique to them, which do not apply to adult passports.
-It’s therefore important to learn what is acceptable in a baby passport photo in advance.
+Additionally, a baby or kids passport photo carries rules unique to them, which do not apply to adult passports.
+It’s therefore important to learn what is acceptable in a baby passport picture in advance.

 Read on to discover what a UK baby passport photo should look like.

-When you’re preparing your baby’s passport photo, it’s important to be familiar with the passport photo standards.
+When you’re preparing your baby passport picture, it’s important to be familiar with the passport photo standards.
 Here are the criteria your baby passport photo needs to meet if the application is to be accepted:

 If you’re asking yourself how to take a baby photo for a UK passport, then you’ve come to the right place!
 We understand passport photos, and we know the rules you need to follow to get your UK baby passport photo accepted.

 When you’re reminding yourself how to get a baby passport photo, these are the important rules you need to follow:

 Follow these rules, and you’ll have an acceptable baby or toddler passport photo in no time!